OParl/liboparl/README.md

 Characteristics
 ---------------

-The librarie's objective is to abstract OParls object format away from you.
+The library's objective is to abstract OParls object format away from you.
 You as someone who develops an application for OParl does not need to know how to resolve the ids that objects yield to you and how to parse the objects themselves and check them for correctness.